 Instrumental tuition is offered on a wide variety of instruments by a dedicated and exceptional peripatetic team.
 There are 14 visiting staff and instrumental choices include harp, orchestral percussion, guitar, drums, piano, woodwind, brass, voice, violin and the cello.
 The School hosts ABRSM examinations every term, and boys are encouraged to take the opportunity to gain these musical qualifications, with several reaching Distinction at Grade 8 in both practical and theoretical examinations over the last few years.

-The Music department aims to provide a diverse musical education to all and advance any musical study boys may undertake so that each boy can achieve his best.
+The Music department aims to provide a diverse musical education to all and advance any musical study pupils may undertake so that each child can achieve their best.

 The Aims of the Art School are: